 - 1. Discretionary Review.
-The Stream Conservation Area Permit (Tier 2) shall be undertaken as a discretionary action subject to incorporation of Design Standards, Standard Management Practices, and/or any other mitigations as determined through a Site Assessment (Tier 2) necessary to avoid adverse impacts to hydraulic capacity; habitat acreage, value or function; and water quality. - 2.
-Design Standards.
-Stream Conservation Area (Tier 2) Permits shall comply with the following development standards: - a.
-All development standards applicable to Tier 1 permits provided in Section 22.63.030.B.2, except where the a Site Assessment (Tier 2) demonstrates that alternate mitigations would be more appropriate to prevent adverse alteration of hydraulic capacity; a net loss in habitat acreage, value or function; or degradation of water quality. - b.
-Any development that would, on the basis of a Site Assessment, cause or exacerbate existing channel instabilities shall require County approval of a channel stabilization program or comply with to the mitigations generated during the required environmental review process, which could include maintenance of peak flows at pre- and post-project levels, or less.
-Proposed stabilization measures shall anticipate project-related changes to the drainageway flow regime.

-- 3. Standard Management Practices.
+The Stream Conservation Area Permit (Tier 2) shall be undertaken as a discretionary action subject to incorporation of Development Standards, Standard Management Practices, and/or any other mitigations as determined through a Site Assessment (Tier 2) necessary to avoid adverse impacts to hydraulic capacity; habitat acreage, value or function; and water quality. - 2.
+Development Standards.
+Stream Conservation Area (Tier 2) Permits shall comply with the following Development Standards: - a.
+All Development Standards applicable to Tier 1 permits provided in Section 22.63.030.B.2, except where the a Site Assessment (Tier 2) demonstrates that alternate mitigations would be more appropriate to prevent adverse alteration of hydraulic capacity; a net loss in habitat acreage, value or function; or degradation of water quality. - b.
+Any development that would, on the basis of a Site Assessment, cause or exacerbate existing channel instabilities shall require County approval of a channel stabilization program in accordance with a hydrological or geomorphic assessment; or comply with the mitigations generated during the required environmental review process.
+Mitigations shall include maintenance of peak flows at pre- and post-project levels, or less.
+Proposed stabilization measures shall anticipate project-related changes to the drainageway flow regime. - 3.
+Standard Management Practices.
 The project shall incorporate any applicable Standard Management Practices on file in the CDA, except as determined in accordance with a Site Assessment (Tier 2) and applicable mitigations. - 4.
 Site Assessment (Tier 2).
-The Site Assessment (Tier 2) shall encompass all requirements of the Site Assessment (Tier 1) and determine whether an additional setback is required to avoid adverse impacts to the SCA.
+The Site Assessment (Tier 2) shall encompass all requirements of the Site Assessment (Tier 1), shall be prepared by a qualified professional, and shall determine whether an additional setback is required to avoid adverse impacts to the SCA.